AbdulRahman AbdulRazaq

-AbdulRahman AbdulRazaq (born 5 February 1960) is a Nigerians politician, who has served as governor of Kwara State since 2019.
+AbdulRahman AbdulRazaq (born 5 February 1960) is a Nigerian politician who has served as governor of Kwara State since 2019.

 He was previously the CEO of First Fuels Limited.
 He contested unsuccessfully the governorship of Kwara State in 2003, 2007 and 2011 respectively under the Congress for Progressive Change political party and was successively defeated by Bukola Saraki in 2003 and 2007, and by Abdulfatah Ahmed in 2011.
 However, in 2019, he contested again under the ruling political party in Nigeria, the All Progressives Congress, and emerged as the governor of Kwara State, after he won the 2019 governorship election in the state.
 In 2021, he introduced KwaraLEARN in basic education to empower teachers.
-By May 2023, during the first anniversary of KwaraLEARN's launch, he declared the programme one of his best policies ever.
+By May 2023, during the first anniversary of KwaraLEARN's launch.
 On 1 August 2023, he and other six governors were in the entourage of president Bola Ahmed Tinubu to Republic of Benin for the country's 63rd independence celebration.